 How to Recover and Adapt Better

-The below seven non-nutritional based strategies (passive and active recovery means) each have been shown to impact one’s ability to recover and adapt.
+The below seven non-nutritional based strategies (by passive and active recovery means) each have been shown to impact one’s ability to recover and adapt.
 While nutrition has a very strong impact on maximal recovery and adaptation, this article is only concerned with non-nutritional based strategies.

 Therefore, the below list are actionable, beneficial recovery and adaptation means that athletes can and should do on a regular basis to recover faster, adapt better, and promote long-term success.